talonlikeaclaw/find-the-imposter/README.md

 ### Stakeholder Requirements

+#### Game Overview

-- Create a website that enables the user to play a "Guess The Imposter" image game.
+- An interactive website game where users play "Guess The Imposter" and identify the imposter image among groups of images.
-- The client checks the Local Storage to potentially fill images (check we have enough images).
-- Timer delays are stored as constants for fetching and removing batches of images.
+- The game shows 20 images in 5 groups in a column, each with 4 images each in a 2 x 2 grid.

+#### Image Management

+- Images are either fetched from Local Storage or a public image API.
-- The Local Storage keys are randomized on initialization if images exist in Local Storage.
+- On initialization, Local Storage keys are randomized if images exist.
-- If no images are found in Local Storage, we fetch 20 images in batches of four from a public image API with some delay between fetch requests to prevent overwhelming the server.
+- If Local Storage is empty or insufficient, fetch 20 images in batches of 4.
+    - Batches are fetched with delays between requests to reduce server load.
     - Images are stored in Local Storage using numbered keys.
-- Imposter images are fetched each time the game is run.
-- The images are then shown in 5 groups of 4 in a 2 x 2 grid.
-    - 5 divs displayed in a column each with a random color and containing 4 images in a 2 x 2 grid.
+- Batches are stacked vertically, each with a random background color and containing 4 images.
-- One of the images is randomly replaced by an imposter image.
+- One image per batch is randomly replaced with an imposter image.

-- Using HTML classes we can indicate which images are imposters and which are not so we can track correct/incorrect guesses via click events.
-    - Global variables to track click events to fill chart.js bar chart.
+#### Gameplay Mechanics

+- HTML classes are used to identify imposter and non-imposter images for interaction.
-    - Users can click multiple images per group and are given feedback for correctly or incorrectly picking the imposter.
+- Users can click multiple images per group.
-        - Green border around image if correct.
-        - Fade image if not correct.
+- Correct guesses are highlighted with a green border.
+- Incorrect guesses cause the image to fade (visual feedback).
+- Global variables track correct and incorrect guesses to feed into a Chart.js bar chart.

+#### Timing and Batch Handling

-- Each batch of 4 images has a timer that removes the batch after the timer runs out.
+- Each batch of 4 images has a timer that automatically removes the batch after a specified delay.
+- Timer delays are stored as constants for easy configuration.

+#### Scoring and Feedback

-- User can click a "Score" button during/after gameplay to view their score in a bar chart.
+- A "Score" button is available to view the current score during or after gameplay.
-- The bar chart updates dynamically during gameplay.
+- The score is displayed as a dynamically updated bar chart indicating correct vs incorrect guesses.
-- Once all the batches are removed, the user gets a message indicating the game is over and the amount of correct and incorrect guesses is displayed in the message.
+- After all batches are removed, show a game-over message summarizing correct and incorrect guesses.

 ## Setup